lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Long numbers have underscores separating groups of digits: `1_000_000_000`

-Floating point numbers (even without significant decimal part) all have explicit decimal part.
-Breaking this rule leads to ambiguity when decimal numbers variables are assigned with new values: `let interval: TimeInterval = 2.0`
+Floating point numbers all carry an explicit decimal fraction, even when zero.
+Breaking this rule leads to ambiguity when decimal number variables are assigned with new values: `let interval: TimeInterval = 2.0`

 **Don't**: